 Part of the problem is that the fat-tail risk is largely being transferred to USDT holders.
 Neither Tether nor centralized exchanges are liable for redeeming USDT at par.
 Therefore, if a USDT de-peg does occur, hodlers of USDT and cryptocurrencies would be first to take a haircut as their assets get devalued.
 Of course, knock-on effects could send exchanges into bankruptcy as well, but at least they’d be in a much better place than hodlers.
 There have been multiple occasions where holders shared the losses while exchanges continued operations.

 Tether’s (presumed) fractional reserve issuance creates hidden leverage at the “base layer” of the crypto markets.
-In my opinion, the systemic risk caused by this is not acceptable.
 The fact that most actors in the market simply don’t acknowledge the risk, and at times go out of their way to defend Tether instead of holding it properly accountable, speaks to the immaturity of the market and its inability to self-regulate.

 Whatever you think of the crypto space fundamentally, cryptocurrency assets can’t become viable long-term investments as long as Tether remains systemically important.
 Getting rid of USDT — black swan or not — will result in a more mature and robust market in the long run.